 The Irish Peatland Conservation Council are representatives on the Heritage in Schools Scheme of the Heritage Council.
-Our Education Officer Nuala Madigan and Campaign Officer Paula Farrell are available to visit primary schools to conduct a Bogs in the Classroom heritage programme with students.
+Our Conservation & Education Officer Paula Farrell is available to visit primary schools to conduct a Bogs in the Classroom heritage programme with students.

 The Heritage in Schools scheme aims to generate greater interest and appreciation of our heritage in primary schools in a practical and teacher-friendly way.
 It is hoped that, in turn, teachers and pupils will be encouraged to leave the classroom to enjoy their local heritage at first hand.
 In the long term, we hope that schools will establish relations with many of the Heritage Specialists and with the Heritage Council so that heritage matters will have a real and vibrant role in our primary schools.